 - Name a dataset:

-As of commit 11591, you can search your datasets in a number of ways:
+You can search your datasets in a number of ways:

 - Searches are case insensitive: 'some' will match both 'some' and 'Some'.